Add comment February 1st, 2013 Headsman

 No idea.
 This is, of course, what everyone wants to know, and there is simply no data that even suggests a guess let alone an answer.

-What was it about the case of the Africaine that resulted in this sizable court-martial and multiple hanging, when at least some other incidents of “buggery” and “uncleanliness” over the years appear to have been dealt with quietly or discretely ignored?
+What was it about the case of the Africaine that resulted in this sizable court-martial and multiple hanging, when at least some other incidents of “buggery” and “uncleanliness” over the years appear to have been dealt with quietly or discreetly ignored?

 What made the Africaine different?
 The number and conspicuousness of the Africaine business meant it had to be dealt with.
 All other known incidents that produced courts martial or even summary punishment involved only pairs of mariners.
 Admittedly, some mariners were involved with multiple partners, but the relationships were dyadic rather than involving multiple partners simultaneously.